Cassowary: Role in Papuan cultures and semi-domestication

 There is evidence that the cassowary may have been domesticated by humans thousands of years before the chicken.
 Some New Guinea Highlands societies capture cassowary chicks and raise them as semi-tame poultry, for use in ceremonial gift exchanges and as food.
-They are the only indigenous Australasian animal known to have been partly domesticated by people prior to European arrival and colonization.
+They are the only indigenous Australasian animal known to have been partly domesticated by people prior to European arrival and colonization and by definition, the oldest form of domesticated animal and the largest domesticated bird.
 The Maring people of Kundagai sacrificed cassowaries (C. bennetti) in certain rituals.
 The Kalam people considered themselves related to cassowaries, and did not classify them as birds, but as kin.
+Consequently, they use the Pandanus register of the Kalam language when eating cassowary meat.

 Studies on Pleistocene/early Holocene cassowary remains in Papua suggest that indigenous people at the time preferred to harvest eggs rather than adults.
 They seem to have regulated their consumption of these birds, possibly even collecting eggs and rearing young birds as one of the earliest forms of domestication.

+Urbanisation of local cassowary population

+In extremely urbanised areas where cassowaries used to naturally live such as in Queensland, Australia or in Port Moresby, Papua New Guinea, the local cassowary population had adapted to its less forested grounds.
+Increasing urbanisation has increased the likelihood of human-cassowary interaction, a potentially dangerous mix.

+It was found that cassowaries in these urban environments changed their diets accordingly, with urbanised cassowaries actually consuming an even greater proportion of fruits from exotic plants (~30%) but still incorporating a significant proportion of fruits from native plants in their diet.
+Likewise, as aforementioned, the high concentration of human activity in the urban ecology also equates to a higher concentration of food diversity and food waste, with these 'urbanised' cassowaries foraging for food scraps, bird feeders and outdoor picnic/food venues without fear from humans or domesticated animals due to the birds' size and reputation.

+The high concentration of human activity as well as vehicles, mixed with domesticated animals and less forest coverage, had also changed their behaviours.
+These 'city' cassowaries were shown to exist in a higher state of activity and rested less than individuals inhabiting more intact swathes of rainforest, actively moving between urban gardens and the rainforest.
+The study give evidence that these birds showed a surprising amount of flexible foraging strategy that has enabled them to persist in rainforest-fragmented landscapes.